 At the same time, this first-of-its-kind virtual edition capitalizes on the additional opportunities offered by its online format.
 Through experiential learning methodologies, participants will engage with a wide range of expert inputs, as well as in peer-to-peer learning and knowledge exchange.
 Participants will apply the concepts learnt to co-develop inputs for the UN75 conversation on current and future risks and opportunities, and solutions for global cooperation.

-Thanks to the generous support of the government of the Federal Republic of Germany, this course is offered at a reduced price of $1,250.
+Thanks to the generous support of the state of North Rhine-Westphalia, this course is offered at a reduced price of $250.

 Upon successful completion of the UN Summer Academy, participants will:

 - Demonstrate a sound understanding of the key notions underpinning the 2030 Agenda for Sustainable Development and the Paris Agreement on Climate Change;

 - Demonstrate an improved understanding of the key challenges and opportunities facing the multilateral development system and key actions at global and local levels to drive the future we want.

 - Have benefitted from unparalleled networking opportunities, and demonstrate an increased awareness of the role of different development partners; and

 - Have received exposure to good practices in the area of sustainable development at the local level.